It’s no secret that the hiring process can be a harrowing experience—both for companies and candidates.

 Scheduling the Interviews

 All too often, the first stumbling block in the interview process is scheduling.
-A cumbersome scheduling process can lead to weeks of back-and-forth emails, or a multitude of reschedules and cancellations due to petty clerical errors like a missed calendar invite — all before the first meeting even takes place.
+A cumbersome scheduling process can lead to weeks of back-and-forth emails, reschedules, and cancellations.
+In fact, our data shows that HR leaders spend more than one-third of their time scheduling interviews.

 Then, once the candidate chooses their preferred time, they’re automatically sent a calendar invite that includes specific, personal details about their interviewer.